INTRODUCING COMMUNITY BUSINESS

 Having a Shared Vision to prevent failure

-A happy, prosperous and ethical life is a noble goal, but nobility does not ensure reality.
+A happy, prosperous and ethical life is a noble goal, but nobility does not turn a goal into reality.
 Around the world, both businesses and organisations falter or fail at a phenomenal rate.
 Thousands of hours of work are wasted.
 It is vital to avoid this.

 In the case of businesses, failure is due to two main causes: